Why Do Cockroaches Come Out at Night?

 Here’s how you can make your space less appealing to cockroaches:

-• Getting rid of water and food sources
+- Get rid of water and food sources.

-• Not leaving food scraps in the open
+- Don’t leave food scraps in the open.

-• Vacuuming your entire house regularly (to get rid of cockroach eggs)
+- Vacuum your entire house regularly (to remove cockroach eggs).

-• Checking for potential entry and hiding spots and sealing them off (including cracks and gaps)
+- Check for potential entry and hiding spots and sealing them off (including cracks and gaps).

-• Drying all moist areas (like under sinks and around drains)
+- Dry all moist areas (like under sinks and around drains).

 Benefits of Professional Pest Control